vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 technique provides and added layer of protection, and also allows you to safe the secret anywhere you like including source control systems.

-Next up, you’ll learn about secret transformations.
+Next up, you'll learn about secret transformations.